supervisely/developer-portal/app-development/widgets/selection/selectcudadevice.md

 ## Introduction

 The **`SelectCudaDevice`** widget in Supervisely is a user interface element that allows users to select cuda devices available on their machines.
 Widget detects devices automatically, and displayes them in a selector alongside their RAM usage values.
+The widget also has a refresh button which allows to get up-to-date information on available devices and their RAM usage values.
 The `SelectCudaDevice` widget has event handler that is triggered when the user selects an option from the dropdown menu.

 ## Function signature